Horticultural flora: Published

-Numerous encyclopaedic listings of cultivated plants have been compiled but only four substantial horticultural floras have ever been produced, these being for: North America; Europe;
+Numerous encyclopedic listings of cultivated plants have been compiled but only four substantial horticultural floras have ever been produced, these being for: North America; Europe;

 South-eastern Australia, Hawaii and the tropics.

 There are several publications on trees which follow the format of botanical keys and descriptions for the trees of a specific region, notably for North America and California.